MicrosoftDocs/memdocs/memdocs/intune/enrollment/quickstart-setup-auto-enrollment.md

 3. [Create a group](../fundamentals/quickstart-create-group.md).
 4. Sign up for the Azure AD free Premium trial (this article describes how to sign up).

-To access Microsoft Intune, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) with a Global Administrator account.
+To access Microsoft Intune, sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) with a Global Administrator account.
 If you've already created an Intune Trial subscription, the account you created the subscription with is a Global Administrator.

 ## Set up automatic enrollment